kostya-zero/rac-rs/README.md

 The crate APIs are split into separate features:

-- `client` - Synchronous client for RAC protocol.
+- `rac` - Synchronous client for RAC protocol.
-- `async_client` - Asynchronous client for RAC protocol.
+- `async_rac` - Asynchronous client for RAC protocol.
 - `wrac` - Synchronous client for WRAC protocol.
 - `async_wrac` - Asynchronous client for WRAC protocol.